 Provides an overview of the Cloud Server Snapshot feature available in some MCP 2.0 locations.
 To identify if this feature is currently available in a particular MCP 2.0 location, see How do I Identify Hardware Specifications and Capabilities Available in a Data Center Location.

-Cloud Server Snapshots provides a hypervisor-enabled backup solution which shares many of the characteristics of traditional VM snapshots.
+Cloud Server Snapshots provides a hypervisor-enabled backup solution that shares many of the characteristics of traditional VM snapshots.
 Cloud Server Snapshots provides the user the benefits of a backup solution which can be enabled without loading any software agents into a Cloud Server, and at the same time provides the ability to instantly restore to a known-good previous state of a Cloud Server in circumstances such as the need to recover quickly from a failed change.
 Cloud Server Snapshots is a feature that can be enabled for a given Cloud Server.
 Once the feature is enabled, the system takes periodic "snapshots" of the Cloud Server.
 Each snapshot is a copy of a Cloud Server’s hardware and storage state at a given point in time.
 Cloud Server Snapshots include the current state of all components of the Cloud Server, including server hardware configuration elements (Number of CPU, CPU Speed, RAM, Network Adapters, Storage Controllers, etc.) as well as the state of all local storage disks.

 There are two types of Snapshots:

 System Generated Snapshot - The system takes a daily “system-generated” snapshot periodically during a pre-determined window.
 The pre-determined window is chosen by the user when the Cloud Server Snapshot is enabled.
 When provisioning the service, users will choose an available window from a pool of windows made available on a first-come / first-served basis.
 Users cannot delete the system generated snapshots.
 The retention of System Generated Snapshots is based on the Snapshot Plan.
 See the Cloud Server Snapshot Plans section below for more details